1964–65 NHL season: Regular season

 Important new additions by Chicago were Bobby Hull's brother Dennis Hull and defenceman Doug Jarrett, and they traded Reg Fleming, Ab McDonald and Murray Balfour to Boston in exchange for Doug Mohns.

-Frank Selke had retired as general manager of the Montreal Canadiens, and a man who was showing all the signs of being more capable than Selke, Sam Pollock, took over as general manager.
-Pollock had been doing an outstanding job as director of the Canadiens farm system the past few seasons and the Habs were deep in talent.
+Frank Selke retired as general manager of the Montreal Canadiens post which Sam Pollock, took over as general manager.

 Ted Lindsay decided to make a comeback with Detroit and though Toronto beat Detroit in the opener 5–3, the Olympia fans gave him an ovation.

 This was the first season the Conn Smythe Trophy was awarded for the most valuable player in the Stanley Cup playoffs.

 Muzz Patrick resigned as general manager of the New York Rangers and Emile Francis, assistant general manager, took his place.
 On January 27, 1965, Ulf Sterner, the first European trained player, made his debut in the National Hockey League for the New York Rangers in a game versus the Boston Bruins.

 Ron Ellis was proving to be a find and he scored two goals when the Leafs downed Chicago 5–1 on October 31.

 Frank Mahovlich entered a hospital for psychiatric treatment under great stress from fans and his manager Punch Imlach who expected more of him than he was delivering.
 He could not stand the pressure of playing.

 After stopping a shot with his foot, Marcel Pronovost missed a few games and Detroit sorely missed him, as on December 5, Toronto clobbered the Red Wings 10–2.
 Bob Pulford was clipped by Gordie Howe's club when it was knocked upward and it hit Pulford in the eye.

 Frank Mahovlich was back on December 9 when Montreal downed Toronto 3–2.
 Three nights later, he had two goals and two assists when Toronto beat Boston 6–3.